kristianmandrup/vue2-dragula-demo/README.md

   }
 ```

-Let us know if you know/find a better, simpler or more efficient way to correctly trigger Vue2 to notice that
-the Array has been updated and update the VDOM + re-iterate the `v-for` in the template/view.
+Let us know if you know/find a better, simpler or more efficient way to correctly trigger Vue2 to notice that the Array has been updated and update the VDOM + re-iterate the `v-for` in the template/view.

 You can experiment in `setRandom` of the VM which uses the same strategy.

 ### Dragula Service pre-configuration

-Always pre-configure named services with drakes in the `created` life cycle hook method of the VM.
+*Important* Always pre-configure named services with drakes in the `created` life cycle hook method of the VM.

 ```js
 created () {